 - I really wish they had surveys.
 There are some ways to get customer feedback and have automated follow-up, which is cool, but it's not a complete survey.

-- I hate that for so long Infusionsoft only offered 100 custom fields per module, but now there are 150 custom fields, which helps, but is not perfect.
-Sure, there are 7 modules so I can have 150 custom fields, but as I mentioned above, I hate work-arounds.
-That being said, I've only filled up my fields a couple of times, so having this limit has forced me to stay lean and mean and efficient and focused in how I scale my business, so maybe this is a good thing...but they still need to give us more custom fields.
+- I hate that for so long Keap only offered 100 custom fields per module, but now there are 150 custom fields, which helps, but is not perfect.
+Sure, there are 7 modules so I can have 150 custom fields, but as I mentioned above, I hate workarounds.
+That being said, I've only filled up my fields a couple of times, so having this limit has forced me to stay lean and mean and efficient and focused on how I scale my business, so maybe this is a good thing...but they still need to give us more custom fields.

-- I'd like to see them adjust their pricing and include more users, more contacts and more emails per account.
-But in reality, most new users of Infusionsoft fall comfortable within the ranges they created and as your sales and income grow, the upgrades remain affordable.
+- I'd like to see them adjust their pricing and include more users, more contacts, and more emails per account.
+But in reality, most new users of Keap fall comfortably within the ranges they created, and as your sales and income grow, the upgrades remain affordable.
 That being said, I know what it's like to struggle and juggle with a marketing budget and $54 here and $59 there and $150 over yonder always hurt in the beginning.
-But we all know, whatever you pay for is what you focus on.
+But we all know that whatever you pay for is what you focus on.
 Maybe the pricing is set right on the fine line between painfully unaffordable and distractedly affordable.

 - Project management is a "maybe hate."
 I say that because not everyone needs project management but we use one and a lot of my clients do as well.
 But I understand this could be scope creep that could clutter up the application so I understand why it's not offered for now.